Who doesn’t like something dipped in chocolate? The little hit of sea salt is the perfect contrast to the sweetness.

 - Using a fork, dip the fig balls in the melted chocolate to coat evenly, allowing any excess chocolate to drip back into the bowl.
 Return the fig bites to the baking sheet and sprinkle with the salt.
 Refrigerate until the chocolate has set, about 30 minutes.
 Store covered in the refrigerator for up to 1 week.

 Tasty Snacks & Wholesome Meals

 Rosewood’s executive Le Cordon Blue Chef, Rachel Tribby, and Megan Kniskern, RD & Director of Nutrition Services, have created a wonderful cookbook that will be released in the coming year.
-To learn more about the book and download holiday recipe cards, click here… or read our monthly recipes blog by clicking here.
+To learn more about the book and download holiday recipe cards, click here.